mrchainblock/SMS-CASH/README.md

-sms coin easy send and recive coins with phone numbers
+sms cash easy send and recive coins with phone numbers